MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-release-notes-1907.md

 ### Fixes

 <!-- Product fixes that came up from customer deployments worth highlighting, especially if there is an SR/ICM associated to it. -->
-- Fixed an issue in which the publisher, offer, and SKU were treated as case sensitive in a resource manager template: the image was not fetched for deployment unless the parameters were the same case as the publisher, offer, and SKU of that of the image.
+- Fixed an issue in which the publisher, offer, and SKU were treated as case sensitive in a Resource Manager template: the image was not fetched for deployment unless the parameters were the same case as the publisher, offer, and SKU of that of the image.

 ## Security updates